How to Play Pontoon Online: a Guide for Beginners

 Hand Ranking and Payouts in Pontoon Card Game

-This hand (an Ace and a face card or a 10) beats all the other hands in the game.
-A player with the Pontoon hand always wins unless also the Banker has one.
+This hand (an Ace and a face card or a 10 point card) beats all the other hands in the game.
+A player with the pontoon hand always wins unless also the Banker has one.

 In that case, the hand ends on a tie.
 And the Banker wins all ties.